kos-lang/kos/doc/modules.md

 array.prototype.sort()
 ----------------------

-    array.prototype.sort(compare = (x, y) => x < y)
+    array.prototype.sort(key=void, reverse=false)

-Sorts array in-place according to the ordering specified by `compare`.
+Sorts array in-place.

 Returns void.

-`compare` is a function which returns `true` if its first argument should come sorted before its second argument and returns `false` otherwise.  `compare` defaults to "less-than" operator.
+`key` is a function which produces a sorting key for each element of the array.
+The array elements are then sorted by the keys using the '<' operator.
+By default `key` is `void` and the elements themselves are used as sorting keys.

+`reverse` defaults to `false`.
+If `reverse` is specified as `true`, the array elements are sorted in reverse order, i.e. in a descending key order.

 Example: